The Forestry Act

 Article 44

-A harvester of state or public forests shall keep an account book documenting the yield of each species, the volume, origins and distribution channels.
+A harvester of national or public forests shall keep an account book documenting the yield of each species, the volume, origins and distribution channels.

-The harvester, as defined in paragraph one herein, may not use a mark or seal that is similar or identical the previously filed mark or seal of other harvesters.
+The harvester, as defined in paragraph 1 herein, may not use a mark or seal that is similar or identical to the previously filed mark or seal of other harvesters.

-The harvester, as defined in paragraph one herein, may not use a mark or seal that is similar or identical the previously filed mark or seal of other harvesters.
+The harvester, as defined in paragraph 1 herein, may not use a mark or seal that is similar or identical to the previously filed mark or seal of other harvesters.

 Article 45